mozilla/experimenter-docs/docs/desktop-rollouts.md

 This feature is still in the early stages of development.
 The first version will be available in Firefox 89.
 :::

-## How do roll-outs interact with experiments?
+## How do rollouts interact with experiments?

 If a user receives a remote default _and_ enrolls in an experiment, the Feature API will prefer the experiment configuration.